isb-cgc/readthedocs/docs/source/sections/data/NCI_Programs.rst

 data more accessible and usable.

-The initial goal of the `ISB-CGC <http://www.isb-cgc.org>`_ was to host the data produced by `The Cancer Genome Atlas <https://cancergenome.nih.gov/abouttcga>`_ program.
+The initial goal of the `ISB-CGC <http://www.isb-cgc.org>`_ was to host the data produced by `The Cancer Genome Atlas <https://cancergenome.nih.gov/abouttcga>`_(TCGA) program.
-We are now expanding to host data from `TARGET <https://ocg.cancer.gov/programs/target>`_ (a pediatric cancer program), and will in the future host data from newer projects supported by the `Cancer Genome Characterization Initiative <https://ocg.cancer.gov/programs/cgci>`_.
+We are now expanding to host data from `Therapeutically Applicable Research To Generate Effective Treatments <https://ocg.cancer.gov/programs/target>`_ (TARGET) program
+(a pediatric cancer program), and will in the future host data from newer projects supported by the `Cancer Genome Characterization Initiative <https://ocg.cancer.gov/programs/cgci>`_ (CGCI).

 Please see the individual sections below for more information about these individual, large-scale programs.